InesBatista28/Weather-API-App/README.md

 # Weather Forecast App

-A web application that allows users to search for a city and view both the **current weather conditions** and a daily forecast for the upcoming days with information such as temperature, humidity and wind speed
+A very simple web application that allows users to search for a city and view both the **current weather conditions** and a daily forecast for the upcoming days with information such as temperature, humidity and wind speed.

 Built with **HTML**, **CSS**, and **JavaScript**, and powered by the **OpenWeather API**.